 These adaptive headlights will not be available any time soon, however.
 The National Highway Traffic Safety Administration intends to establish rules and monitor the performance of these before these systems are widely available on all automobiles.

 The approval by the National Highway Traffic Safety Administration could not come at a more opportune time.
 Georgia and other states are recording high increases in traffic accident deaths, especially accidents involving bicyclists and pedestrians.
 The federal administration, in fact, has recently adopted the National Roadway Safety Strategy with a goal of reducing the number of traffic accident-related deaths on our roads and highways every year.
 Part of that manifesto is safer vehicle design, and adaptive headlights play a crucial role in this.
 These headlights will help motorists to reduce the risk of crashes in low visibility conditions, like night time or during poor weather, which is when most accidents occur.

-The Atlanta car accident attorneys at the Katz Law Firm are dedicated to the representation of persons who have suffered injuries in car and auto accidents in the metro Atlanta region and across Georgia.
+The Atlanta car accident attorneys at the Katz Personal Injury Lawyers are dedicated to the representation of persons who have suffered injuries in car and auto accidents in the metro Atlanta region and across Georgia.
 If you or a loved one have suffered injuries in a car accident, talk to a lawyer at our firm and determine your options to a legal claim for damages.
 You may qualify for damages that include medical costs, lost income, pain and suffering and other damages.
 Talk to a lawyer at our firm, and discuss your rights.
 Initial consultations are free.